heiklap/dawo/README.md

  ### Versions

- First dawo version seems to be a mess, and, yes, it is kind of intentional so.
+ First dawo version was kind of artistic mess, as a consequence of long-time brainstorming.
  Dawo 0.0.1 shows starter programmers confusion, and records ways and steps out of this mess to clarity and understanding.
 Latest code in GitHub: https://github.com/heiklap/dawo

  0.0.1  demonstrates how data is messy, when it is not inside classes.
+But you have direct instant access to every piece of it.
 Check for pollution of public namespace!!

- 0.0.2 version is meant to weed out the material and create a couple of classes.
+ 0.0.2 version was to weed out some of the material and create a couple of classes.
      Theme : baseStructure, base_lib, dawo_mill, connector, learn/code_snippets

- 0.0.3 Is for building first control-flow structure (Rumba.dance) to use Class-data inside app.
+ 0.0.3 Was for building first control-flow structure (Rumba.dance) to use Class-data inside app.
-     Theme:  Present different Mission ( = Client / customer) data and small, elementary work-flow, Chores ( 7 chores by default in every Mission).  dawo_example.dart gives 14 screen-full data output.
+     Theme:  Present different Mission ( = Client / customer) data and small, elementary work-flow.
+     Chores ( 7 chores by default in every Mission).  dawo_example.dart gives 14 screen-full data output.

  0.0.4 Version
-     Theme:  Statistics, output, variation, versatility, documentation in doc-folder
+     Theme:  Statistics, output, variation, versatility, documentation in doc-folder. dawo_example.dart gives 11 screen-full data output.

- 0.0 x  Basic idea and orientation of package to resolve.
+ 0.0.6  Basic idea and orientation of package to resolve.
- 0.0 x  Incubator idea: -move first too big parts to independent packages.
+ 0.0.8  Incubator idea: -move first too big parts to independent packages.
-        Maybe  chore  and  team
+        Maybe  chore(process)  and  team

 ## Files;